AFM-analysis/nanite/docs/sec_cli.rst

 Command-line interface
 ======================
-The nanite command-line interface (CLI) simplifies several functionalities of nanite, making fitting, rating, and the generation of training sets easily accessible to the user.
+The nanite command-line interface (CLI) simplifies several functionalities of nanite, making fitting, rating, and the generation of training sets accessible to the user.